PeteHaitch/phd_thesis/markdown/introduction.md

 The typical site of DNA methylation is at the C5 carbon position of a cytosine nucleotide.
 This modified cytosine is called _5-Methylcytosine_ or _5mC_. [__FIGURE__](http://en.wikipedia.org/wiki/File:5-Methylcytosine.svg) shows the structure of 5mC.

 At the level of single-stranded DNA, methylation is a binary event: a cytosine is either methylated or unmethylated.
-For double-stranded DNA, methylation is usually symmetric across the two strands (_strand symmetric_) although _hemimethylation_ does occur.
+For double-stranded DNA, (__TODO: Clarify; only CG methylation can be strand symmetric.
+CHG and CHH are not strand symmetric motifs__) methylation is usually symmetric across the two strands (_strand symmetric_) although _hemimethylation_ does occur.
 Within a diploid cell a particular cytosine may be unmethylated or methylated on both homologous chromosomes or methylated on one chromosome and unmethylated on the other.
 While the former that is more common, examples of the latter case, such as _allele-specific methylation_ and _genomic imprinting_, are of considerable biological interest (__SOURCE/EXAMPLES__).

 In mammalian genomes, most cytosines are unmethylated except for those at the _CpG dinucleotide_, which is usually strand-symmetric.
 I explain the importance of CpG dinucleotides in the next section.